A beginner’s guide to pricing projects

 Break-even points and savings buffers

-Once you have a good rough estimate of how much to charge for your projects, it’s important to drill down into the financial details to ensure that you keep your cashflow healthy.
+Once you have an estimate of how much to charge for your projects, it’s important to drill down into the financial details to ensure that you keep your cashflow healthy.
 Start by identifying your business’s break-even point: the minimum amount you need to earn every day in order to cover all your costs, without net loss or gain.
 You should also calculate a savings buffer to ensure that you’re prepared for any changes that might affect your income.

 Remember that you’ll need to set aside money for your tax bills.
 If you’re unsure how to do this, try using HMRC’s tax budget calculator.
 If you’re a FreeAgent customer, you can take advantage of our handy Tax Timeline feature.